 Professor Spencer Smith-White Prize

-Established in 1987 from donations to a fund set up by the academic staff of the School of Biological Sciences working in the field of genetics to commemorate the work of Professor Smith-White, for many years Professor of biology with particular interest in the cytogenetics of Australian flora and widely remembered for his encouragement of and participation in undergraduate and graduate research training.
+Established in 1987 from donations to a fund set up by the academic staff of the Biological Sciences working in the field of genetics to commemorate the work of Professor Smith-White, for many years Professor of biology with particular interest in the cytogenetics of Australian flora and widely remembered for his encouragement of and participation in undergraduate and graduate research training.

 Ilma Brewer Prize